UniversalDataTool/udt-format/README.md

   // Interface details
   "interface": { /* see "Interfaces" */ },

-  // Data for tasks to be performed and annotation labels
+  // Data to be labeled (images, paragraphs, etc.)
-  // E.g. Each task could be 1 image to be annotated, 1 paragraph to be annotated etc.
   "samples": [ /* see the sample data spec for the chosen interface */ ] }
 ```